kokoprogram/landing-page-281/README.md

-# Discord Bot Landing Page Template
+# Discord Bot Landing Page Template | MY VERSION / FORK
 Just a simple landing page for your discord bot with animations, works with different devices and easy to modify

-This landing page can be also used for other purposes, it can be used as a personal portfolio and so on

-You can change / modify everything in these files
+This landing page is a modified version, this is just a forked repo, look up the original please.
+I DID NOT MAKE THIS, ONLY EDITED THIS!
 # Installation

 Clone, download or fork the repo and open index.html on any editor